moby/moby/docs/sources/reference/commandline/cli.md

         # Tell aufs to check the permission bits of the directory on the
         # topmost branch and ignore the permission bits on all lower branches.
         # This option is only available for kernel with `dirperm1` patches and
-        # can be used to fix aufs' permission bug (i.e. upper layer having
+        # can be used to fix aufs' permission bug (i.e., upper layer having
         # broader mask than the lower layer).
 More information about the
         # bug can be found at https://github.com/docker/docker/issues/783
         $ sudo docker -d --storage-opt aufs.mountopt=dirperm1